nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Enroll a participant into an event

-   1. Prerequisite: List all events and participants using `listEvents` and `list` commands.
-At least 1 event and 1 participant in the event and participant list respectively.
-Participant should not be already enrolled in the event.
+   1. Prerequisite: All events and participants listed using `listEvents` and `list` commands respectively.
+At least one event and one participant in the event and participant lists respectively.
+The participant should not be already enrolled in the event.
    2. Test case: `enroll 1 1`<br>
-      Expected: First participant in the participant list enrolled into the first event in the event list.
+      Expected: First participant in the participant list is enrolled into the first event in the event list.
 Details of action shown in the status message.

 ### Removing a participant from an event

 1. Expel a participant from an event

-   1. Prerequisite: List all events and participants using `listEvents` and `list` commands.
-At least 1 event and 1 participant in the event and participant list respectively.
-Participant should be already enrolled in the event.
+   1. Prerequisite: All events and participants listed using `listEvents` and `list` commands respectively.
+At least one event and one participant in the event and participant lists respectively.
+The participant should be already enrolled in the event.
    2. Test case: `expel 1 1`<br>
-      Expected: First participant in the participant list expelled from the first event in the event list.
+      Expected: First participant in the participant list is expelled from the first event in the event list.
 Details of action shown in the status message.

 ### Showing an event’s participants

-1. Show a list of participants in an event
+1. Show a list of an event's participants

-   1. Prerequisite: List all events using `listEvents` command.
-At least 1 event in the event list.
-There should be at least 1 participant enrolled in the event.
+   1. Prerequisite: All events listed using the `listEvents` command.
+At least one event in the event list.
+There should be at least one participant enrolled in the event.
    2. Test case: `showParticipants 1`<br>
       Expected: List of participants in the event is shown in the status message.